Emergency communication tower destroyed; Sheriff's Office seeks information

-COOS COUNTY — The emergency communication tower necessary for loggers, fire personnel and ham radio operators was cut down over the weekend, causing more than $60,000 in damage.
+COOS COUNTY — The emergency communication tower necessary for loggers, fire personnel and ham radio operators was cut down over the weekend of June 15-16, causing more than $60,000 in damage.

 The Coos County Sheriff’s Office is offering a reward for the identification and conviction of the parties responsible, according to a press release from the department.